-By now we all know of the potential benefits of Cannabidiol, CBD, whether it be for anxiety, arthritis, depression or even fibromyalgia but buying the right CBD product will be key to unlocking CBD's potential benefits.
+By now we all know of the potential benefits of CBD oil, whether it be for anxiety, arthritis, depression or even fibromyalgia but buying the right CBD product will be key to have a successful CBD journey.

 Unfortunately it’s not all sun and roses, there are some CBD brands out there mislabelling their CBD products and charging premiums.
 They know new-comers may be fooled into thinking they are buying a 'high strength' CBD.
 When in fact, the actual strength is lower than it seems.
-For example, a bottle may be labelled as 1000mg CBD but once you look at the content it’s actually 600mg CBD and 400mg CBDA.
-Sneaky tactics like this are immoral and unwanted in this already unregulated industry and it’s our job to inform anyone interested in buying and using CBD.
+For example, a bottle may be labelled as 1000mg CBD but once you look at the content it’s actually 600mg CBD.

 So to avoid any money being wasted - and no one likes that - I've written this blog post to help you make an more informed decision when buying your CBD.

 Knowing your CBD strength/potency.